-For all types of differential protocols, the same termination scheme is recommended (see Figure 36).
-This scheme is the same as normally used for an LVDS output type: the recommended value for the termination impedance $(Z_T)$ is between $90\Omega$ and $132\Omega$ .
-The actual value should be selected to match the differential impedance $(Z_0)$ of your transmission line.
+For all types of differential protocols, the same termination schemes are recommended (see Figure 46 and Figure 47).
+These schemes are the same as normally used for an LVDS output type.

+The recommended value for the termination impedance ( $Z_T$ ) is between $90\Omega$ and $132\Omega$ .
+The actual value should be selected to match the differential impedance ( $Z{Diff}$ ) of your transmission line.
 A typical point-to-point LVDS design uses a $100\Omega$ parallel resistor at the receiver and a $100\Omega$ differential transmission-line environment.
-In order to avoid any transmission-line reflection issues, the components should be surface-mounted and must be placed as close to the receiver as possible.
+To avoid any transmission-line reflection issues, the components should be surface-mounted and must be placed as close to the receiver as possible.